-Final Fantasy VII: Ever Crisis is a free-to-play, single-player adventure on iOS and Android, covering the events of Crisis Core, Before Crisis, the original Final Fantasy VII, Dirge of Cerberus, and Advent Children.
-Square Enix also revealed that it will include new story elements penned by Kazushige Nojima.
+We’re desperate to learn the Final Fantasy 7: Ever Crisis release date.
+The free-to-play, single-player adventure on iOS and Android, covers the events of Crisis Core, Before Crisis, the original Final Fantasy VII, Dirge of Cerberus, and Advent Children.
+Square Enix has also revealed that it will include new story elements penned by Kazushige Nojima.

-We will update this page frequently with any information revealed about FFVII: Ever Crisis, so make sure you keep it bookmarked.
-If you’re looking for something to play in the meantime, take a look at our list of the best mobile RPGs or, keep up to date with everything coming out this year by heading over to our list of the best new mobile games launching in 2021.
+We’ll update this page frequently with any information Square reveals about FFVII: Ever Crisis, so make sure you keep it bookmarked.
+If you’re looking for something to play in the meantime, take a look at our list of the best mobile RPGs or, keep up to date with everything coming out this year by heading over to our list of the best new mobile games launching in 2023.

-When is the Final Fantasy VII: Ever Crisis release date?
+Final Fantasy 7: Ever Crisis release date speculation

-Unfortunately, we don’t have a concrete Final Fantasy VII: Ever Crisis release date as of yet, but Square Enix has revealed you can expect the title to drop at some point in 2022 on iOS and Android.
+Unfortunately, we don’t have a concrete Final Fantasy VII: Ever Crisis release date as of yet, but Square Enix has revealed the game is “waiting in the wings” for release in 2023.

 What events does Final Fantasy VII: Ever Crisis cover?

 Before Crisis: Final Fantasy VII – a Japan-exclusive mobile game that launched in 2004.
-Before Crisis follows the Turks – a group of covert operatives working for Shinra – six years before the events of the original Final Fantasy VII.
+Before Crisis follows the Turks – a group of covert operatives working for Shinra – six years before the original Final Fantasy VII events.

 Crisis Core: Final Fantasy VII – a prequel set seven years prior to the events of the original FFVII that tells the story of Zack Fair.
-Crisis Core released on the PSP in 2007 and is one of the best-selling PSP games of all time.
+Square Enix released Crisis Core on the PSP in 2007 and it’s one of the best-selling PSP games of all time.

 Dirge of Cerberus: Final Fantasy VII – a third-person shooter that follows Vincent Valentine, a character you’ll remember if you played the original FFVII.
 It came out on PlayStation 2 in 2006 to mixed reviews.